Hiswe/hiswe.github.io/source/_drafts/15-vectorize-a-simple-drawing.md

   - beginner
 categories:
   - drawing
+cover: cover.png
 ---

 ## Introduction

 This will simply show you a little step-by-step to transform a sketch into a vector image!

-Even if the example will use {% link Affinity Designer https://affinity.serif.com/designer/ %}, the process could be applied to any vector software!
+Even if the example will use {% link Affinity Designer https://affinity.serif.com/designer/ %}, the process could be applied with any vector software.

 <!-- more -->

-## Before we begin…
+## (Before we begin)

 If you don't know anything about vector creation, you should read those two articles:

 - {% post_link 01-vector-basics %}:  explain what is a `vector` drawing
 - {% post_link 02-vector-creation-basics %}: and some basic vector software usage

-And if you're ready, just continue the reading thingy 🤓

 ## Drawing the shapes

 The following image will be our starting point:

-{% caption Meow %}
+{% caption Meow ©Alessandra %}
 {% asset_img source.png 450 450 "A hand drawn tiny cat 'A hand drawn tiny cat'" %}
 {% endcaption %}